An operator built this because the information was a mess

 How the data on this site is sourced

-Every state guide on LienSimple cites the actual statute or official government source for its interest rate, redemption period, and auction rules — you'll find the citation and a link to the primary source on every guide page.
+Every state guide cites the actual statute or official government source for its rate, redemption period, and auction rules — you'll find the citation and a link to the primary source on the page.
 Where we're not fully confident in a detail, the page says so explicitly rather than guessing.
 The full underlying dataset is public and downloadable on our dataset page, so you can verify it yourself rather than take our word for it.
+When we find that a county isn't actually worth a retail investor's time — because it sells its liens in bulk to one institution, or buys them back itself — we say that too.

 See the data for yourself